rob-b-from-uiuc/E.A.G.L.E.S./README.md

 ---

 ### July 31 - Week 3 "assignment": *Gaucho* (1980; 38 min.)

 Before this meeting, listen to *Gaucho*

 (1980; the seventh SD album, their first [and last!] for MCA, and their final record before a multi-decade hiatus)

 - "Extra credit:" Seek out and read a few versions of the tragic story of doomed *Gaucho* track "The Second Arrangement" ([here's just one suggestion](https://wiki-lied.fandom.com/wiki/The_Second_Arrangement).
--- In 2023, a few tapes from the estate of mad scientist / longtime SD engineer Roger Nichols containing long-lost draft mixes of "The Second Arrangement" were captured and released digitally.
+- In 2023, a few tapes from the estate of mad scientist / longtime SD engineer Roger Nichols containing long-lost draft mixes of "The Second Arrangement" were captured and released digitally.
 This kicked off a multi-year frenzy of commentary among amateur Dan scholars, along with complicated collaged "remixes" of "The Second Arrangement."
 Some "remixes," [like this one](https://www.youtube.com/watch?v=xPXhTH7zGw4), sound pretty darned good.
 Have a listen to a few, if you dare; enjoy the rabbit hole!

 ---

 ### August 7 - Week 4 "assignment:"
-**Choose your own Danventure week!**
+**It's Choose Your Own Danventure week!**
-Listen to your choice of the following:
+Listen to your choice of ***one*** of the following:

 *Aja*

 (1977; the sixth SD album)

 ***OR***

 Donald Fagen's solo debut, *The Nightfly* (1982)

 We'll split the discussion this week, with half of it allocated to each record.
 You may listen to both "assigned" records if you choose.
 But I'd suggest that each E.A.G.L.E.S. participant picks *only* one, focusing on *just* that record for our final week of the session.